Mortgage Guide

 Let’s say you complete on 17th September and agree to pay your mortgage on the 1st of each month.

 It’s all about interest accuracy.
-Lenders need to make sure they collect interest for every single day you owe them money.
-By front-loading the daily interest, they avoid undercharging and then having to recalculate later.
+Lenders need to collect interest for every day you owe them money.
+By adding the daily interest into the first payment, they avoid undercharging and then having to recalculate later.

 A higher first mortgage payment can feel like a bit of a shock if you’re not expecting it.
 The good news?
 With a little planning, you can take it in your stride.